 Nurses Are an Important Part of Hope and Healing

-What’s the best remedy on your toughest day – the day you walk into a residential treatment program for alcohol or drug addiction?
+Do nurses help in addiction treatment?
+Well, what’s the best remedy on your toughest day?
+On the day you walk into a residential treatment program for alcohol or drug addiction?

 The literal people who are the nursing staff are the best remedy.

 You don’t have to take our word for it.
-The best remedy is the same answer that keeps showing up time and time again in our patient exit surveys – the nursing staff.
+That best remedy keeps showing up time and time again in our patient exit surveys.
+The nursing staff.

 • Natural fears and worries